mfat/tvhplayer/README.md

 ## Features:

+- Play live TV & radio channels
 - Browse EPG for each channel and schedule recording your favorite shows

-- Play live TV & radio channels
-- Initiate instant records on your TVheadend server
+- Initiate instant recordings on your TVheadend server
 - Record live TV locally
 - Set custom duration for recordings
 - Monitor your server status, signal strength and DVR